• Skip to primary navigation

 • Salt and pepper – table salt and freshly ground black pepper.

-• Kitchen Thermometer – the super-fast Thermapen is not an ingredient, but an essential when it comes to cooking turkeys!
+• Meat Thermometer – a reliable kitchen thermometer is not an ingredient, but an essential when it comes to cooking turkeys!

 Ingredients needed to make roast turkey